hawk/lux/doc/lux.md

 **?**
 Flush the output streams (`stdout`, `stderr`).
 Already received output is discarded.
 Avoid this (mis)feature.
 At a first look it seems more useful than it is.
-It causes often unexpected race patterns.
+It often causes unexpected race patterns.

 **?Regexp**
 An `expect` operation which waits for a string matching a [regular expression][] to appear on the shell output (either `stdout` or `stderr`).
 If no matching output does appear within the timeout period, the test case is considered as failed.
-See the `--timeout` option.See also the `--flush_timeout` and `--poll_timeout` configuration parameters about customizing the `?` behavior.
+See the `--timeout` option.
+See also the `--flush_timeout` and `--poll_timeout` configuration parameters about customizing the `?` behavior.

 **??Template**
-Like `?Regexp`, but more restricted as all regular expression keywords are ignored.
+Like `?Regexp`, but is more restricted as all regular expression keywords are ignored.
 Variables are still substituted.

 **???Verbatim**
-Like `??Template`, but more restricted as no variables are substituted.
+Like `??Template`, but is more restricted as no variables are substituted.
 That is the string is matched as is.

 **?+Regexp**